Doctor of Physical Therapy

 6. Submit two references through PTCAS: one from a physical therapist who supervised you in the clinic and a second from a professor or advisor familiar with your academic ability and accomplishments or from an employer if you have been out of school for several years.
 No personal references will be accepted.

-6. Complete all prerequisite courses.
+7. Complete all prerequisite courses.
 Applicants must complete a minimum of 31 out of 39 prerequisite credit hours prior to application.
 All prerequisite courses must be completed prior to matriculation with a grade of 2.0 or higher.
 A minimum average prerequisite GPA of 3.0 on a 4.0 scale is required for consideration for the regular cycle.
-A minimum overall GPA of 3.5 is required for early decision applicants.

 |Prerequisite Courses||Semester System (hrs)||Quarter System (hrs)|